 In addition to the Medicaid payment rate and cost, we calculated the Medicaid payment-to-cost ratio.
-A payment-to-cost ratio that is less than 1.0 indicates that the nursing home's payments for caring for Medicaid

-&lt;sup>g More specifically, we obtained the therapy staffing level for all nursing homes from the Medicare Cost Reports.
+A payment-to-cost ratio that is less than 1.0 indicates that the nursing home's payments for caring for Medicaid g More specifically, we obtained the therapy staffing level for all nursing homes from the Medicare Cost Reports.
 Because our analysis is focused on the Medicaid population, we adjusted therapy downward to reflect the less intense therapy needs and services provided to Medicaid residents.
 For each therapist type, the median therapy staffing level associated with nursing homes serving a high proportion of Medicaid residents was used as a benchmark.
 Among all other nursing homes, if a nursing home staffed above the benchmark, the difference between the actual staffing levels and the benchmark staffing levels was used to calculate a discount factor that was applied to the reported therapy expenditures.
 If a nursing home staffed below the benchmark, no adjustment was made.
-For the few nursing homes in which therapy staffing levels were not reported, nursing homes for which data were available.
+For the few nursing homes in which therapy staffing levels were not reported, nursing homes were broken into groups based on their Medicaid payer mix and assigned the discount associated with that group among nursing homes for which data were available.